jeremychone/rust-devai/README.md

 You can customize the model and concurrency in `.devai/config.toml`.

+**v0.1.1 Note:** New `.devai/` file structure with new `.devai` file extension.
+See [.devai/ folder structure](#devai-folder-structure)

+**IMPORTANT**: In VSCode or your editor, map the `*.devai` extension to `markdown` to benefit from markdown highlighting.
+Devai agent files are markdown files.

 **IMPORTANT**: Make sure to run this command line when everything is committed, so that overwritten files can be reverted easily.

-STILL IN HEAVY DEVELOPMENT...
-But it's starting to get pretty cool.

 _P.S.
-If possible, try to refrain from publishing `devai-custom` type crates, as this might be more confusing than helpful.
-However, any other name is great._
+If possible, try to refrain from publishing `devai-custom` type crates on crates.io, as this might be more confusing than helpful.
+However._

 ## API Keys